spdx/spdx-spec/docs/serializations.md

 about them
 (see [Annex F](annexes/compatibility.md#rewriting-rather-than-aliasing)).

+A consumer that conforms to SPDX 3.1 or a later minor version should accept SPDX data expressed using SPDX 3.0.1 term IRIs.
 A consumer shall rewrite legacy IRIs to their canonical form on ingest, before validation, query, or merging into a graph.
 After the rewrite, data originating from SPDX 3.0.1 and from later SPDX 3.x